602-993-0083 | Español 602-339-0784 (after hours available)

 Once this psychological gimmick wears off, though (and assuming you don’t have a disease that makes you particularly prone to bacteria), you’ll probably derive far more satisfaction from saving money on your water bill, which we’ll show you how to do next.

-How Much Are Your Gas and Electric Hot Water Heater Temperature Settings Costing You?
+How Much Are Your Gas and Electric Water Heater Settings Costing You?

 As a general rule, for every 20 degrees you lower your gas or electric water heater settings, you’ll save as much as 10% on your bill.
 This can make a significant difference in the average electric bill in Arizona for those using water heaters.
 That’s not bad at all!
 In fact, it really adds up over time and you can surely think of several better uses for that money.